avernois/elm-leaflet/README.md

 - Place some markers for each town
 - Change map by clicking on town's list

-- All data are store in Elm's records
+- All data are stored in Elm's records

 ## Transpile JS to Elm